-Further information on the examination procedure for the MSt in Oriental Studies can be found in the Course Handbook, which can be accessed via the faculty's course webpage.
+Further information on the examination procedure for the MSt in Oriental Studies can be found in the Course Handbook.

 Oriental studies graduates have found employment in many and diverse fields including business, finance law, civil service, journalism, government and industry.
 Many graduates have also undertaken further research into subjects linked with Oriental studies and have pursued successful careers in the academic world, education and in museums.